Kaseya says 800 to 1,500 businesses hit by cyberattack

 The software company targeted by a holiday weekend ransomware attack said between 800 and 1,500 small businesses managed by its customers were compromised.

-Still, Kaseya says the cyberattack it experienced over the July 4th holiday weekend was never a threat and had no impact on critical infrastructure.
+Still, Kaseya says the cyberattack it experienced over the July Fourth holiday weekend was never a threat and had no impact on critical infrastructure.

 The Dublin-based company said Tuesday that it was alerted on July 2 to a potential attack by internal and external sources.
 It immediately shut down access to the software in question.
 The incident impacted about 50 Kaseya customers.